Go to Eric

 Just as Ozidi cannot rest until his father is set in his proper place, the listeners to this epic, as the spiritual descendants of Ozidi and his father, likewise cannot rest until that father is restored.
 Only when this is done can the father's children (including all members of the community and the listeners present) relax, hold themselves with self-respect, and feel that they have a proper place in the world.
 They need to feel that their past is solid and acknowledged.
 This foundation gives a sense of security and orientation.
 Thus, the existence of each moment throughout the performance, the existence of the performance form, the very existence of the people themselves, are all dependent on the hero of the epic having successfully completed his mission.
 Thus, in helping the epic hero, audience members help to give birth to themselves, to their here-and-now, and to their future.11

-storyworld.
-More will be said below
+actors in the storyworld.
+More will be

-presented material through identification and roleplaying.
+the presented material through identification and roleplaying.
 (I would like to take this opportunity to

 recount how the Ozidi story ends: